AlgoMaster Logo

 Tokenization

-Tokenization is the process of breaking raw text into smaller units called tokens and mapping those tokens to numeric IDs that the model can understand.
-A token might be a word, part of a word, a punctuation mark, or even a single character, depending on the tokenizer.
+Tokenization splits raw text into smaller units called tokens and maps each token to a numeric ID from the model's vocabulary.
+Depending on the tokenizer, a token might be a word, part of a word, punctuation, whitespace, a code symbol, an emoji, a byte sequence, or a single character.

 ["LL", "Ms", " are", " transforming", " software", " development", "."]

-In this chapter, we will explore how tokenization works, why modern models use subword tokens instead of full words, and how tokenization affects context length, cost, and model performance.
+This chapter explains how tokenization works, why modern models use subword and byte-aware tokenizers, and why tokenization affects context length, cost, latency, retrieval, multilingual behavior, and production reliability.

 Why Not Just Use Words?

-The first question worth asking is: why do LLMs need tokens at all?
-Why not just work with words directly?
+Why do LLMs need tokens at all?
+Why not use words directly?

-There are three fundamental problems with using words as the basic unit.
+There are three practical problems with using words as the basic unit.

 The vocabulary problem